 Your tree should be positioned so that you can easily access all sides of the tree.
-If your tree is in a corner or against a wall pull it out and away from the walls or corner while you install the lights.
-If your tree is taller than you can comfortably reach than it is a good idea to get out a step ladder or two so you can properly install the lights at the top of the tree.
+If your tree is in a corner, or against a wall, pull it out and away from the wall or corner while you install the lights.
+If your tree is taller than you can comfortably reach, than it is a good idea to get out a step ladder or two, so you can properly install the lights at the top of the tree.

 Hanging the Lights

 I've tried starting at the top of the tree and the bottom of the tree.
 I have also read articles that recommend starting at the bottom of the tree.
 However, I think it is best to start at the top of the tree.
-Select the first light string and grab the end of the string with the female plug end.
-Secure the end of the light string to the top of the tree using a zip tie or twisty tie.
-Once the first string is secure, wrap the lights around the top point of the tree leaving about a 3-4" space between each wrap so the horizontal spacing is even.
-After you have wrapped the point of the tree and have reach the part of the tree where the branches begin protruding horizontally, move about 4" from the trunk and begin wrapping the lights in a circle around the interior of the tree.
-Secure the strings to the interior branches with the zip ties or twisties.
-Move out 4" and being another wrap.
+Select the first light string, and grab the end of the string with the female plug end.
+Secure the end of the light string, to the top of the tree using a twisty tie.
+Once the first string is secure, wrap the lights around the top point of the tree, leaving about a 3-4" space between each wrap making sure to keep the vertical spacing even.
+After you have wrapped the top of the tree, and have reach the part of the tree where the branches begin protruding horizontally, move about 4" from the trunk and begin wrapping the lights in a circle around the interior of the tree.
+Secure the strings to the interior branches with twisty ties, where needed.
+Move out about 4" and being another wrap.
 Repeat this until you have reached the outside branches of the tree.
-At this point, move down the tree vertically about 4: and repeat the process moving toward the interior of the tree this time.
+At this point, move down the tree vertically about 4" and repeat the process, moving toward the interior of the tree this time.
 This process should be repeated all the way to the bottom of the tree.

-Once you reach the bottom of the tree, secure the last string to the base of the tree with a zip tie.
-(If you do not have enough string length to reach the trunk of the tree when you are done use a green extension cord instead of an extra string of lights.
-It will look better and extension cords are cheaper than lights.)
-Run a green extension cord from the wall outlet, under the Christmas tree skirt and plug in the light set.
-(If you are not using LED Christmas lights be careful you do not overload the circuits.)
+Once you reach the bottom of the tree, secure the last string to the base of the tree with a twisty tie.
+(If you do not have enough string length left to reach the trunk of the tree, use a green extension cord, instead of an extra string of lights.
+It will look better, and extension cords are cheaper than lights.)
+Run a green extension cord from the wall outlet, under the Christmas tree skirt, and plug in the lights.
+(If you are not using LED Christmas lights be careful you do not overload the circuits!)